GPierce9/Vault-Protocol-v2.5-Safer-AI-by-Design/README.md

 8.  **Logic Cabinet (Factual reasoning):** Next, Vault handles the core task logic.
 This is where it pulls in domain knowledge, factual data, and performs reasoning.
 The **Logic** cabinet is organized by disciplines or topics (like a library: a Medical cabinet with files on conditions and treatments, a Legal cabinet with laws and regulations, a Cooking cabinet with recipes, etc. Vault will fetch relevant “papers” (information chunks) from these files.
 If the user's question is straightforward (“What’s the capital of France?”), it might just recall from a quick lookup to a geography file.
 If it’s complex (“Explain quantum computing simply”), it might retrieve structured explanations from a Tech file and a Teaching file.
 Importantly, because the knowledge is structured, Vault doesn’t hallucinate a random answer — it finds one in the files.
 This approach echoes **retrieval-augmented generation**, which is known to improve factual accuracy.
 Additionally, because retrieval is structured by topic and subtopic, it avoids dumping an entire wiki article — Vault grabs just the relevant pieces (efficient and precise).
 Within the Logic stage, Vault may blend multiple sub-answers (branch-and-merge): gather facts from one source and an example from another, then combine.
 After drafting its “logic answer,” Vault does an **X-check (X4-2)** — verifying citations or source consistency.
 It checks if any claim can be backed by the sources it pulled (no citation means it should reconsider including that claim).
 If something fails (like a fact with no support), Vault will mark it for removal.
 For cutting edge or niche information, RAG can be used.

 9.  **Creativity Module (Open-ended generation):** This is the sandbox for imagination and non-factual content.
 If the user request or context calls for creative writing, empathy, or style, Vault taps into the **Creativity** layer.
 Here, hallucination is not only allowed, it’s expected — but in a controlled way.
 For instance, if the user says “Tell me a story about coping with anxiety,” Vault might use the Creativity module more heavily, to craft a narrative.
 The key is that Creativity is informed by the structured info the model gathered throughout the turn (perhaps sources on narrative structure, for writing).
 Vault will outline a creative response using the facts and safe principles from Logic and Safety, then flesh it out with color and detail from the model’s own learned creativity.
 The content in Creativity can draw on the broader model knowledge (including pop culture, metaphor, etc.) — it’s the only stage where that broad “blob” of model memory flows freely, but under guidance.
 Vault still performs an **X3 check** on the creative output: this is a lighter check for coherence with the requested style and avoiding any forbidden content that might have slipped in.
 Because creative generation can wander, this check ensures it didn’t, say, accidentally generate something against the rules while being “imaginative.”
 The Creativity layer never outputs factual assertions on its own; any factual element should have come from Logic (ensuring provenance).
 This addresses the worry that “creative chaos leaks facts” — not with Vault, because creativity is informed by the factual data, outline, and identity and tonal grounding that precedes it — and the level at which the cabinet is invoked depends on the creative needs of the prompt.
 This allows a story to have fanciful elements, but prevent factual bleed via minimal use of the cabinet for tone during a mathematical output.
-Crucially, because the Creativity Module functions as a full generalist LLM, the protocol retains the powerful ability to improvise and reason about novel or undocumented topics.
-However, unlike a standard model, this improvisation is always grounded by the preceding factual retrieval from the Logic and Safety cabinets, providing a safer and more reliable baseline for creative problem-solving.

 #### Phase 3: Synthesis and Final Approval